 If student's study permit has a condition stating “prohibited from working in Canada”, the student must apply to change study permit conditions prior applying for SIN.
 There is a $150 CAD fee for the renewal of a study permit.

 Please note, it is illegal to work without work authorization in Canada.
-You must cease your work if no longer a full-time student or in unsatisfactory academic standing.
+You must cease your work if no longer a full-time student, suspended or on leave of absence.
 Please refer to more information IRCC website.

 In order to work in Canada, you must have a SIN (Social Insurance Number).
 There is no fee to obtain a SIN and it is usually valid for the same duration as your study permit.
 You are required to provide your SIN within three days of employment.
 Please download an application form for the SIN and gather the required documents listed for Temporary Residents of Canada.
 You must take the following documents, in person, to a Service Canada Office: